 I knew I wanted a chalky finish paint and I have worked with several brands but I was hoping for something a little different for this desk.
 I love the “no prep” aspect of chalk based paint.
 Being my over-achiever self, I can’t bring myself to testing the limits of that theory.
 I did a good sanding and primed the areas that were veneered or clear coated like the inside leg area of the desk.

 I had a very specific gray in mind that I wanted for this masculine, stoic yet patriotic office space.
 While I searched, I found Prairie Colors Chalky Finish Paints.
-I will admit that the color palette drew me in first.
-Their colors are beautifully inspired by the American Heartland and the range of hues is gorgeous.
-It’s also American made so I feel good supporting them.
-It can be wet sanded, waxed, or sealed with a polycrylic.
-However, this paint cures to a durable finish, so waxing is a choice, not a necessity.
-I choose Telegram for this desk and could not be happier!
+Unfortunately they have since closed up shop.
+However, I have since found Fusion Minerals paint and I love it.
+Although I have not, it can be waxed or sealed with a polycrylic.
+However, Fusion Minerals cures to a durable finish, so waxing is a choice, not a necessity.
+The closest match to this color would be Soap Stone.

-Check out how smooth that paint is!
-I used a mini foam roller on the drawer fronts and painted everything else with a brush.
+I used a microfiber roller on the drawer fronts and painted everything else with a brush.
 You will not find a brush stroke on this baby.
 One of the things I love about this paint is that it has a noticeably longer working time than other brands of chalky finish paint.
 It still dries even and quickly but the paint gives you a little longer to perfect the finish.
 Of course, if you are using a dark wax or want a more shabby look, you can get that as well.

-I loved the sophistication that the Telegram Gray exuded so I decided not to distress this particular piece.
+I loved the sophistication that the gray exuded so I decided not to distress this particular piece.
 Something about it just whispers regal and sophisticated to me.
-To be perfectly honest, I will most likely never use another brand again except maybe for a specific color.
-I realize that is a bold statement, but that is how much I LOVE working with the Prairie Colors Chalky Finish Paint.

 The top was actually in great shape and only the molding around the top required some refinishing.
 I wanted to avoid painting the top, but I was very concerned that the desk would feel too busy with the gray, the wood top, and the brass knobs.
 It wasn’t until I put the brass hardware on that I knew it was perfect.
 The hardware added to the industrial, military inspired style of the office.
 I don’t think it could be more perfect.
 Seriously, I kept walking into the office over and over just so I could see it again.
 And each time, I was like one of those TV room makeover recipients with the crazy happy reactions.